MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 ms.topic: article
 ---

-# How to create a dashboard with the Custom widget in the Web console
+# Create a dashboard with the Custom widget in the Web console

 ::: moniker range=">= sc-om-1801 <= sc-om-1807"